trilioData/tvk-interop-plugins/docs/rke-etcd-backup-restore/README.md

 | --target-name                 | The name of a single datastore on which etcd backup needs to be stored.
 | --target-namespace            | Namespace name where the target resides.
 | --rancher-url                 | Rancher server URL
-| --bearer-token                | Token to access rancher server [here](https://rancher.com/docs/rancher/v1.0/en/configuration/api-keys/)
+| --bearer-token                | Token to access rancher server [More info here](https://rancher.com/docs/rancher/v1.0/en/configuration/api-keys/)
 | --cluster-name                | Cluster name to perform Backup/Restore on.
 | --log-location                | Log file name along with path where the logs should be save default - /tmp/etcd-ocp-backup.log